This blog was last updated on February 15, 2021.

 Friends and Family

-This funding option is not always as simple as it may seem.
+But, this funding option might not be as simple as one would hope.
 Your passion alone may not close the deal.
 Like lenders and investors, friends and family want to see that their investment is in good hands and has monetary potential.

 Advantages of Friends and Family Funding